 Before joining NAEYC, Evans Allvin was a guiding force in Arizona’s early childhood movement for more than 15 years.
-In 2006, she cowrote the citizens’ ballot initiative that created First Things First (FTF), which set aside $130 million in annual Arizona tobacco tax monies to support the health, development, and education of children birth to age 5.
-FTF also created a state agency to ensure that all Arizona children start kindergarten prepared to succeed in school and in life.
-Then-governor Janet Napolitano appointed Evans Allvin to FTF’s inaugural state board, on which she served for three years before becoming FTF’s chief executive officer.
-During her tenure, the organization led and participated in a variety of Arizona statewide early childhood systems-building efforts, including panels that adopted the Arizona Model Early Childhood System Framework; the development of FTF’s 10 School Readiness Indicators; the FTF National Research and Evaluation Advisory Panel; and the development and rollout of Quality First, Arizona’s quality rating and improvement system.
+In 2006 she co-wrote the citizen’s ballot initiative that created First Things First (FTF) which set aside $130 million in annual Arizona tobacco tax monies for children birth to five and created a state agency whose purpose is to ensure all Arizona children start kindergarten prepared to be successful in school and in life.
+Governor Janet Napolitano appointed her to FTF’s inaugural state board, where she served for three years before resigning to become the organization’s chief executive officer (CEO).

-Earlier experiences also helped prepare Rhian for her role at NAEYC.
-As a founding partner in the Brecon Group, she specialized in public policy, philanthropy, and community engagement.
-As senior advancement officer at the Arizona Community Foundation, she used her knowledge in community organizing, communications, fundraising, and nonprofit management to help donors connect their philanthropic interests with community needs.
+Rhian’s earlier experiences helped her prepare for her role at NAEYC.
+As a founding partner in the Brecon Group she specialized in public policy, philanthropy and community engagement.
+As senior advancement officer at the Arizona Community Foundation, she used her knowledge in community organizing, communications, fundraising and nonprofit management to help donors connect their philanthropic interests with community needs.
 Additionally, she served in leadership roles with Libraries for the Future, a national nonprofit dedicated to bolster the value of libraries in America’s democracy and bridge the digital divide, and Children’s Action Alliance, Arizona’s state-based child advocacy organization.

-Rhian has authored a number of white papers, articles, policy briefs, and reports, and she regularly serves as a presenter for diverse international, national, state, and community conversations.
+Rhian has authored a number of white papers, articles, policy briefs and reports on various topics and she regularly serves as a presenter for diverse international, national, state and community conversations.
 She is a relied upon source for broadcast and print media including The New York Times, Washington Post, Wall Street Journal and National Public Radio.

-Rhian Evans Allvin holds a bachelor’s degree from Northern Arizona University and a master’s degree in business administration from Arizona State University.
-She is a Trustee of the Woodrow Wilson National Fellowship Foundation and has received various honors and widespread recognition for her work on behalf of children, including being inducted into the Northern Arizona University College of Education Hall of Fame in 2016 and being given the Smithsonian Early Enrichment Center’s Excellence in Early Education 2015, The Junior League of Phoenix Valley Impact Award 2011 and the Southern Arizona AEYC Board Award 2014.
-She is married to Paul Allvin, and they live in Falls Church, Virginia, with their three children.
+Rhian holds a bachelor’s degree from Northern Arizona University and a master’s degree in business administration from Arizona State University.
+She is a Trustee of the Woodrow Wilson National Fellowship Foundation and has received various honors and recognition for her work on behalf of children including being inducted into the Northern Arizona University College of Education Hall of Fame in 2016, Smithsonian Early Education Center Excellence in Early Education 2015, The Junior League of Phoenix Valley Impact Award 2011 and the Southern Arizona AEYC Board Award 2014.
+She is married to Paul Allvin and they live in Falls Church, VA with their three children.